TopoSimplify/plugin/readme.md

 #### is_feature_class

 Are polylines independent or a feature class ? if `false` planar and non-planar intersections between polylines are not observed.
-If set to `true` the relations between each feature in the class of linestrings are preserved based on options provided.
+If set to `true`, the relations between each feature in the class of linestrings are preserved based on options provided.

 ```text